StackExchange/StackExchange.Redis/tests/RedisConfigs/wsl2.md

 If you're using WSL2, then the WSL2 instance is now a full VM with a separate IP address rather than being part of the current machine;
-this means that you may need to use:
+this means that *for basic testing* you may need to use:

 ``` txt
 ~$ ip addr show eth0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}'